 overwrought government: at least he thinks he does

-not. he denies that he is urging the resumption of
+not.
+He denies that he is urging the resumption of

 tasks which have been repeatedly shown to be

-impossible. he points to the incontrovertible fact
+impossible.
+He points to the incontrovertible fact

 that the economic and social conditions of life in